LucciCoffeeTime/w1Assignment1/README.md

 ### INFORMATION ABOUT WHAT THIS PROGRAM DOES

 This program is a combatant documentor.
-Imagine a video game just launched and a vague amount of information exists about the enemies throughout the game.
+Imagine a video game recently launched and a vague amount of information exists about the enemies throughout the game.
 This program is a small way to document information about an encountered foe.
 (THIS PROGRAM IS LIMITED TO WEEK 1 TEACHINGS SO A SET AMOUNT OF HEALTH IS CHOSEN FOR ANY ENEMY DOCUMENTED)